Julius170/Making_Contract_Calls.demo/README.md

 ## HardHat
 Hardhat is an Ethereum Development Environment that runs on `ether-js`, and other basic EVM-compatible libraries.
-It is used for compiling, running, and deploying solidity smart contracts
+It is used for compiling, running, and deploying solidity smart contracts.

 ## Calling Contracts